davidpagnon/Sports2D/README.md

 Save a 2D csv position file per person, and optionally json files, image files, and video files.

 If OpenPose is used, multiple persons can be consistently detected across frames.
+However, it needs to be [installed](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/0_index.md) separately.
+It supports several models: BODY_25 is the standard one, BODY_25B is more accurate but requires manually [downloading the model](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train/blob/master/experimental_models/README.md)
 Interpolates sequences of missing data if they are less than N frames long.
 Optionally filters results with Butterworth, gaussian, median, or loess filter.
 Optionally displays figures.